 As a coach and assessor, I have been working with the Career Fitness Profiler for a number of years.
 This instrument offers me a nuanced and substantiated insight into the career perspective of the individual employee and has reshaped my coaching approach, helping me to cater to the interests of both the employee and the organization.
 These insights have led me to understand the nuanced challenges employees face with reintegration after burn-out.

 In the case below, which revolves around the aforementioned, I describe how I was able to get to the essence of the specific coachee’s concerns based on the results from the Career Fitness Profiler’s report.
-It helped me establish strong grounding to help him in his negotiations with the company and ensure that there was a win-win resolution for both parties.
+It allowed him to firmly take his position in his negotiations with the company and ensure that there was a win-win resolution for both parties.

 The employee had just recovered from a burn-out period and, upon his reintegration was facing an impending change to a new roll in a different part of the organization.
 Due to this coming shift, it was very important, as a first measure, to ensure that I gained a deep insight into his energy level.
-I also wanted to get a clear view of his individual perspective in order to support him appropriately and make sure he came back to work as a valuable force for the organization and that he continued to flourish.
+I also wanted to get a clear view of what was important for him in the career, in order to support him appropriately and make sure he came back to work as a valuable employee for the organization and that he continued to flourish.
 It was important to define what really drove him in the continuation of his career.
-It was also necessary to assess his career skills in order to find out how capable he was with regard to being behind the wheel of his career and preventing a relapse into burn-out.
+Furthermore, it was also necessary to assess his career skills in order to find out how capable he was of managing his own career, as this is an important factor in preventing a relapse into burn-out.

 The feedback interview revealed that the employee had been active in the same professional field for years, within a corporate business environment.
 He also seldom, or never, challenged himself to discover other insights and perspectives, neither inside nor outside the company.
 As a result, the employee had no knowledge whatsoever of what awaited him in his new role or the environment in which it was situated.
 However, through his optimism about the future, he displayed a strong motivation to take the next step.

-Before setting specific coaching goals, a joint approach consisted of further mapping out his personal goals as well as his energy takers and givers.
+Before setting specific coaching goals, a joint approach consisted of further mapping out his personal goals as well as his energy drainers and – givers.
 We also looked for other experiences and situations within the new context to improve his mental openness.

 Today, as a result of the in-depth study, the employee is working in a known field within a new, more hands-on context.
 He has discovered plenty of initiatives in the organization through which he expands his internal network and takes on assignments he feels good about.